A Unified Bayesian Framework for Modeling Measurement Error in Multinomial Data: Introduction

 \section{Introduction}

-Measurement error in multinomial data is a well-known and well-studied inferential problem that is encountered in many fields, including engineering, biomedical and omics research, ecology, finance, and social sciences \citep{swartz2004bayesian,perez2007misclassified, molinari2008partial, datta2021regularized, mulick2022bayesian}.
-In this work, we consider two types of measurement error defined as (1) false negatives that occur when a particular category or class is present in the population but it is not observed in the sample and (2) false positives that occur when a sampled observation is misclassified into the wrong category.
+Measurement error in multinomial data is a well-known and well-studied inferential problem that is encountered in many fields, including engineering, biomedical and omics research, ecology, finance, official statistics, and social sciences \citep{swartz2004bayesian, perez2007misclassified, molinari2008partial, datta2021regularized, mulick2022bayesian}.
+In this work, we define measurement error as the discrepancy between an observed or measured variable and its true value and consider two types of measurement error defined as (1) false negatives that occur when a particular category or class is present in the population but it is not observed in the sample and (2) false positives that occur when a sampled observation is misclassified into the wrong category.
 While both types of measurement error may be present in the data, existing methods are not designed to accommodate them simultaneously which may bias inference.
-Motivated by multispecies wildlife monitoring data collected in ecological research, we propose a unified framework for accommodating both forms of measurement error when modeling multinomial data.
-Our approach differs from existing methods in that it explicitly models the probability of misclassification for each observation, accommodates individual-level covariates associated with the probability of being a true/false negative, the relative abundances of the multinomial count data, as well as the probability of misclassification, and is scalable to high-dimensional classification problems.
+To fill this gap, we propose a unified framework for accommodating both forms of measurement error when modeling multinomial data.
+Our approach differs from existing methods in that it models the probability of misclassification for each individual observation explicitly; is scalable to high-dimensional classification problems; and accommodates individual-level covariates associated with the probability of being a true/false negative, the true classification probabilities, and the probability of misclassification.